michaelrommel/rsyncmachine/README.md

         --help          Print a brief help message.
         --version       Print the version number.
         --growlregister Sends the growl registration packet to the growl server.
         --man           Print the complete pod documentation.
 Note that this will only work, if you have the perldoc program available on your system.

     Arguments
         configurationfile
 	        Contains the settings for an instance of this program.

-##Details##
+## Details ##

-rsyncmachine.pl will per default create backups as follows:
+rsyncmachine will per default create backups as follows:

 - hourly backups for the past 24 hours
 - daily backups for the past 30 days